casbin-lua/kong-authz/README.md

 - [4daysorm-adapter](https://github.com/casbin-lua/4daysorm-adapter) (if you want to use database as policy storage by 4DaysORM-adatper)
 - [luasql-adapter](https://github.com/casbin-lua/luasql-adapter)(if you want to use database as policy storage by luasql-adatper)

-**Notice:** if you want to use Casbin policy from DB, just choose one from 4daysorm-adapter and luasql-adapter.
+**Notice:** **Notice:** The Casbin policy is reading from a file by default.
+If you want to use Casbin policy from DB, just choose one from 4daysorm-adapter and luasql-adapter.

 ## Installation